Science in Society

 • Your personal germ-line enhancement programme."

-If the initial treatment fails, the baby may later be expected to give bone marrow or other tissues, or even organs.
-Furthermore, the experiment is likely to fail from the start because tissue typing in embryos is very difficult and carries no more than a 2 to 3 per cent chance of success.
-Winston warns, "The real concern is that we might in time debase our own humanity".
+If the initial treatment fails, however, the baby may later be expected to give bone marrow or other tissues, or even organs.
+Furthermore, the experiment is likely to fail from the start because tissue typing in embryos is very difficult and currently carries no more than a 2 to 3 per cent chance of success.
+He warns, "The real concern is that we might in time debase our own humanity".

-Although Winston objects to manufacturing a human clone "at risk of being a commodity", he is an ardent supporter of ‘therapeutic’ human cloning by SCNT and embryonic stem cell research, both turning human embryos directly into commodities and nothing else.
+Although Winston objects to manufacturing a human clone "at risk of being a commodity", he is an ardent supporter of ‘therapeutic’ human cloning and embryonic stem cell research, both turning human embryos directly into commodities and nothing else.

 Robert Winston, like John Sulston, former head of the Cambridge Centre for Genomics Research, and other high profile scientists, have been going around saying that science is neutral, and even benign, and only the applications need to be debated.
 By implication, research is sacrosanct, and it would be a sin if not a sacrilege to regulate research.
 The ‘bioethicists’ nod their sage heads in agreement while the public nod off at the anodyne ‘debate’ staged for their benefit.

-Obviously, none of the scientists has yet discovered quantum physics, which tells us that the knower (observer) and the known (observed) are inseparable, and that how we know determines what we know.
+Obviously, none of the scientists has yet discovered quantum physics which tells us that the knower (observer) and the known (observed) are inseparable, and that how we know determines what we know.
 More to the point, none of them has noticed that today’s ‘science’ is predominantly application-driven, with a constant eye on marketability.

 So, scientists have been getting away not only with murder.
 They are delivering us to the brave new world of human farm incorporated.
 Read on to find out what’s on the research horizon.